Becket controversy: Build-up to exile

 In October 1163, Henry summoned the ecclesiastical hierarchy to Westminster to hear his complaints about the governance of the English Church.
 At first, the bishops did not agree with the king, who then asked them if they would agree to observe the ancient customs of England.
 The bishops remained steadfastly behind Becket, and refused to agree to observe the customs if they conflicted with canon law.
 The council only met for a day, and the next day, the king took his heir, Henry the Young King, out of Becket's custody, as well as confiscating all the honours that he had formerly given to Becket.
 This was effectively a dismissal of Becket from royal favour.

 Over the next year, both sides manoeuvered to gain advantages, working on diplomatic efforts to secure allies.
 The king, advised by Arnulf of Lisieux, worked on the bishops and managed to swing many of them over to his viewpoint.
-Both sides petitioned the papacy, and Becket also sent diplomatic feelers to King Louis VII of France and the Holy Roman Emperor.
+Both sides petitioned the papacy, and Becket also sent diplomatic feelers to King Louis VII of France and Frederick Barbarossa, the Holy Roman Emperor.
 The pope, Alexander III, refused to take sides, and urged moderation on both sides.
 Becket also began to secure possible safe places of refuge on the continent, if he should need to go into exile.

 In late January 1164, the king summoned his major barons as well as the bishops to Clarendon Palace for a council.
 Once it assembled, the king demanded that the bishops and Becket swear to uphold without reservations the customs of the church as they had been in the king's grandfather's reign.
 At first, Becket refused, but threats and other arguments eventually persuaded him to support the customs, and Becket then ordered the remaining bishops to assent also.
 The king then proposed to have a committee of barons and clerks compile these customs into a written document, which would be presented to the council.
 This was done, but in the middle of the recitation of the customs, Becket asked for a postponement in order for him to consult with others about the customs.
 However, he eventually accepted these customs, and the bishops also swore to uphold these, which subsequently became known as the Constitutions of Clarendon.